LandAbel/Processor-Information-Application/README.md

 # Processor Information Application

-This is a copy of my Private Repository
+This is a copy of my private repository, which included sensitive information such as secrets and passwords.